Cover image for Bain Case Interview 2026: Format, PE Cases, Practice

 The Recommendation

 "I'd recommend proceeding, but negotiating the entry price down to 10-11x EBITDA.
-At 12x, the returns work only if we execute aggressively on new customer acquisition and maintain margins during growth — that leaves little room for error.
+At 12x, the returns work only if we execute aggressively on new customer acquisition and maintain margins during growth, which leaves little room for error.
 At 10x entry with a 10x exit, we need roughly 20% annual EBITDA growth, which is well within reach given the 14% market growth plus NRR-driven organic expansion.
 The key value creation levers are: expanding the sales team to capture mid-market share, pursuing 2-3 tuck-in acquisitions to accelerate geographic coverage, and improving operating leverage as ARR scales.
-The primary risk is competitive pressure from larger players moving downmarket — I'd mitigate this by investing in product differentiation for the mid-market segment within the first 12 months post-acquisition."
+The primary risk is competitive pressure from larger players moving downmarket; I'd mitigate this by investing in product differentiation for the mid-market segment within the first 12 months post-acquisition."

 Bain Behavioral Interview